 Lastly, we carried out a benchmarking analysis of the Grants management and control system (MCS) against the recent changes in the EU Cohesion Policy management and control requirements in the current funding period (2021-2027).
 The aim of this analysis was to assess if similar changes would be beneficial in the Grants MCS.
-Our work for this task included two interviews with the European Commission, including:
+The analysis drew on the following interviews with the European Commission: